loveencounterflow/coffeelibre/README.md

 > Of these, NeoOffice gives the best impression on OSX; i will still use OpenOffice for the purposes of
 > the present discussion.

-It so happened that a while ago i had a fancy idea how to catalogue components of Chinese characters in a tree-like fashion; all i wanted was a software that would be more amenable to try out this idea than a pure text format (which i had tried).
-I figured that using Unicode box drawing characters as connectors should be good enough to visualize that tree, and that i could repurpose a spreadsheet—basically, a cellular automaton of sorts—to help me allocate spaces and characters in a suitable fashion, so i turned to OpenOffice.

 I quickly found what i always find after opening an OpenOffice application: